 Essential oils are volatile, aromatic chemicals obtained by steam or hydrodistillation of various

 parts of plants, including seeds, bark, leaves, stems, roots, flowers and fruit.
 They are highly concentrated, beneficial secondary metabolites that serve as the defense mechanism of the plant.
 Although plants do not have an "immune system," to thrive they must be able to resist the challenges of bacteria, fungi, viruses and be able to defend themselves against herbivores.
 They must attract pollinators, thus they are also the communication system of plants.
-Many feel that essential oils have proven to be far more potent than dried herbs.

 Essential oils can help balance and support the body to heal itself.
 Research has shown that essential oils help us fight infection, contain balancing compounds and aid regeneration.
 They possess anti-bacterial, anti-fungal and anti-viral properties.
 Kurt Schnaubelt, PhD wrote, "Essential oils do not act as weapons but as agents of interaction.
 They are a key ingredient of life itself, strengthening its fabric and preconditions."
 1

-The molecules of essential oils are lipid soluble and relatively small, giving them the ability to easily penetrate the cells and travel throughout the body in a matter of minutes when inhaled, applied topically or a drop taken by mouth.
+The molecules of essential oils are lipid soluble and relatively small, giving them the ability to easily penetrate the cells and travel throughout the body in a matter of minutes when inhaled, applied topically or taken by mouth.
 Price notes that: Essential oils "can pass the blood-brain barrier and access the central nervous system.
 The degree of lipid solubility varies from one class of molecule to another."
-Once past this barrier, there is the potential to bring benefit and bring harm, as "there is the potential for toxicity: an accidental overdose of Syzygium aromaticum [clove] (5-10 mL) produced convulsions in a child."
+Once past this barrier, there is the potential to bring benefit and bring harm, as "there is the potential for toxicity.
+For example an accidental overdose of Syzygium aromaticum [clove] (5-10 mL) produced convulsions in a child."
 2

 Essential oils have their own individual character or "blueprint" – an absolutely unique identity.
 Their potency allows them to be used in a small quantity for beneficial and effective results.
 Using the sun's energy, soil, air and water, a perfectly balanced blend of complex components is created.
 The combination of numerous elements gives each oil its individual fragrance along with its particular beneficial and healing properties.
 It is impossible to synthetically reproduce an essential oil in its exact form.3

-There are four basic ways to take essential oils: through the lungs (inhalation), through the skin (massage), through the digestive tract (by mouth) and through the absorbent tissues of the body orifices (suppositories or orally absorbed – not swallowed).
+There are four basic ways to use essential oils: through the lungs (inhalation), through the skin (massage), through the digestive tract (by mouth) and through the absorbent tissues of the body orifices (suppositories or orally absorbed – not swallowed).
 Holding a drop of a suitable essential oil in the mouth allows them to be absorbed directly into the bloodstream.
 Swallowing the oils results in a major portion being destroyed by the stomach acids, so a greater amount of oil is required when swallowed than when simply held in the mouth, but since some oils are too strong to be held comfortably in the mouth, and when internal usage is deemed appropriate, swallowing oils in a capsule is an effective alternative.
 The choice of the usage should best fit the need.